grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 - Each k6 instance evaluates [Thresholds](/using-k6/thresholds) independently - excluding the results of the other k6 instances.
 If you want to disable the threshold execution, use [`--no-thresholds`](/using-k6/k6-options/reference#no-thresholds).
 - k6 reports the metrics individually for each instance.
 Depending on how you store the load test results, you'll have to aggregate some metrics to calculate them correctly.

 With the limitations mentioned above, we built a [Kubernetes operator](https://github.com/grafana/k6-operator) to distribute the load of a k6 test across a **Kubernetes cluster**.
-For further instructions, check out [the running distributed k6 tests on Kubernetes tutorial](https://k6.io/blog/running-distributed-tests-on-k8s/).
+For further instructions, check out [the tutorial for running distributed k6 tests on Kubernetes](https://k6.io/blog/running-distributed-tests-on-k8s/).

 > The k6 goal is to support a native open-source solution for distributed execution.
 If you want to follow the progress, subscribe to the [distributed execution issue](https://github.com/grafana/k6/issues/140) on GitHub.